juju/docs/src/en/help-azure-advanced.md

 ID that corresponds to the variable.

 !!!
 Important:
-    This process requires the Azure CLI tool to be installed and a successful login with it.
-See [Install the CLI tool][clouds-azure-cli-install] and [Log in to Azure][clouds-azure-cli-login] respectively.
+    This process requires the Azure CLI tool to be installed and used to successfully log in to Azure prior to Juju configuration.
+See [Install the CLI tool][clouds-azure-cli-install] and
+    [Log in to Azure][clouds-azure-cli-login] respectively.

 #### `subscription-id`